 Rejected: Your application has been rejected.
 The reasons will be stated in the rejection letter.

-Enrolment requested: You have completed the online enrolment process and must now sign the binding enrolment request and send it to the indicated (email-)address, together with the requested documents.
+Enrolment requested: You have completed the online enrolment process and must now upload the documents that have been requested.

 Enrolled: You have been enrolled in the degree programme (matriculated).